Why Choose Aloha Star 100% Kona Coffee Farm?

 The biggest challenges that we currently face are:

-• The compliance with coffee grading standards: removal of defects after milling (and before roasting).
+The compliance with SCA (Specialty Coffee Association) coffee quality/grading standards: removal of defects after milling (and before roasting).

 We believe that providing authentic, quality 100% Kona coffee is very important in maintaining the integrity and standards of true Kona coffee.
-Consumers deserve to receive the authentic Kona coffee from farms who put a lot of effort and work to grow it.
+Consumers deserve to receive the authentic Kona coffee grown in Hawaii, from farms who put a lot of effort and work to grow it.

 Nowadays, the competition is global, with a wide range of options for specialty coffee consumers.
 When someone tastes inauthentic or lower quality “Kona” coffee (without being aware of it), and they compare its flavor with coffees from other regions/countries, they may believe that Kona coffee is not worth the price.
 These deceiving practices are harming significantly the name of Kona coffee.